core-wg/oscore/draft-ietf-core-object-security.md

 ## Client Aliveness

 A verified OSCORE request enables the server to verify the identity of the entity who generated the message.
 However, it does not verify that the client is currently involved in the communication, since the message may be a delayed delivery of a previously generated request which now reaches the server.
-To verify the aliveness of the client the server may use the Echo option in the response to a request from the client (see {{I-D.ietf-core-echo-request-tag}}).
+To verify the aliveness of the client the server may use the Echo option in the response to a request from the client (see f{{I-D.ietf-core-echo-request-tag}}).

 ## Cryptographic Considerations